heptarch/heptarch.github.io/projects.md

 Of course, his raises the question: if Bell Labs made innovation systematic, why haven't its results been systematically reproduced elsewhere?
 IBM and Microsoft have tried, with partial success.
-I don't think Kelly's management was a lucky confluence, but maybe the lucky confluence was Bell Labs itself; I mean, you don't get a state-sponsored mandate to a develop a whole new realm of technology every day!
+I don't think Kelly's management was a lucky confluence, but maybe there was a lucky confluence, namely Bell Labs itself; I mean, you don't get a state-sponsored mandate to a develop a whole new realm of technology every day!
 Big Tech tries to develop new realms, but without mandate in a prohibitively competitive environment.
 The IAS gives a mandate, but an empty one.